BIG-SA/BASH-Intro-2018/notes/0_introduction.md

 The majority of data handling and analysis required in the field of bioinformatics uses the command line, alternatively known as the terminal or the `bash` shell.
 This is a text-based interface in which commands must be typed, as opposed to the Graphical User Interfaces (aka GUIs) that most of us have become accustomed to.
-Being able to access these tools enables you to more fully utilise the power & capabilities of your machine, for both Linux & Mac operating systems, and to a lesser extent will even enable you to dig deeper on a Windows system.
+Being able to access these tools enables you to more fully utilise the power and capabilities of your machine, for both Linux and Mac operating systems, and to a lesser extent will even enable you to dig deeper on a Windows system.

-Whilst some of the tools we cover may appear trivial, they are used on a daily basis by those working in the field.
+While some of the tools we cover may appear trivial, they are used on a daily basis by those working in the field.
 These basic tools are essential for writing what are known as shell scripts, which we will work towards throughout the first three sessions and begin to cover in the last.
 These are essentially simple programs that utilise the inbuilt functions of the shell, and are used to automate processes such as de-multiplexing read libraries, or aligning reads to the genome.
 A knowledge of this simple type of programming and navigation is also essential for accessing the high-performance computing resources such as *phoenix*.